King Kunta: Music video

 The song's music video was filmed in Compton, California.
 Lamar stated in an interview with New York City radio station Hot 97 that the majority of the people in the video are friends of his who still reside in Compton.
 The video was directed by Director X, who explained to Complex that the visual to "King Kunta" was originally inspired by "Still D.R.E.", a classic in the West Coast video canon.
 "King Kunta" also borrows ideas from 2Pac and Dr. Dre's "California Love" video.
 In the beginning of "California Love", 'Pac goes to the Compton Swap Meet to look for some clothes to wear to the party later that night.'
 In "King Kunta", Lamar gets on top of the Swap Meet and raps to an adoring crowd below.
 Wal-Mart has officially purchased the Swap Meet, so the video is both Lamar's shout-out to 'Pac & Dre and a "goodbye party" to the Compton institution.
 The video premiered on Vevo and YouTube on April 1, 2015.

 Live performances

-Lamar has performed "King Kunta" on the Damn tour.
+Lamar has performed "King Kunta" on The Damn Tour, as well as on The Big Steppers Tour.